Integrate KLT with your applications

 Afterward, you can monitor the status of the deployment using

 The deployment for a Workload stays in a

-state until the respective pre-deployment check is completed.
+state until the respective pre-deployment check is successfully completed.

-Afterwards, the deployment starts and when it is marked
+Afterwards, the deployment starts and when the workload is deployed,

 the post-deployment checks start.

 Define a Keptn application